borahamamcioglu/carhopper-api-docs/source/index.html.md

-birthday | Date [YYYY-MM-DD] | Birthdate of the renter phone | string | Phone number of the renter. country | ISO 2-letter abbrevation | Renter's Licence Country license_number | int | License number of the renter license_state | string | License state of the renter delivery_address | string | Delivery address
+birthday | Date [YYYY-MM-DD] | Birthdate of the renter phone | string | Phone number of the renter. country | ISO 2-letter abbrevation | Renter's Licence Country state | ISO 2-letter abbrevation | Renter's Licence State if Country is US license_number | int | License number of the renter license_state | string | License state of the renter insurance_policy | string | Insurance Policy of the renter insurance_company_name | string | Insurance Company of the renter delivery_address | string | Delivery address